We’re glad you’ve taken the time to get to know us and hope that you’ll join us for worship soon.

 It’s your first time here.
 Where do I go?
 What can I expect?

 Our parking lot is located on the north side of the building.
 There are two main entrances.
 One on the Granby Street side and one by the parking lot with a wheelchair ramp.
 Straight through either of those doors will take you to doors leading into the sanctuary for worship.
 Inside you will find a group of people who love God and care for one another.
 We sing hymns, say prayers and hear God’s word from the Bible read and preached.
 Our worship is guided by an easy to follow hymnal and bulletin.
 Folks here are more than happy to help you feel comfortable.
-A staffed nursery is provided at each service.
-A “cry room” with a live video feed of the service is also available.
+A “cry room” with a live video feed of the service is available for parents of young children who are not comfortable sitting through the worship service.
 Helpful signs and people will be nearby to help you find whatever else you’re looking for.

 If you enter on the Granby Street side you will be welcomed by a "Greeter" and handed a service bulletin.
 After service we gather in our "Welcome Center" for coffee, snacks and fellowship.

 We offer a fun Biblical learning experience for children as well as adult Bible Class before service.

 Ok, so now that you’re inside it’s time to learn a little about the Trinity family.